CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ## YARA back in time (Retrohunt)

-Retrohunt is a new feature for Assemblyline that allows users to scan the historical collection of files using their own YARA rules.
+Retrohunt is a new feature that allows users to scan the collection of submitted files in Assemblyline using their own YARA rules.
+When a user submits a request to create a new search job, the UI will tasks the new component called `Haunted House` to process the hunting of the files and inform the user on the progress of the job.
+The resulting file hits of the search job are stored in the Datastore which makes them easily accessible and minimized the interaction with Haunted House.

 ### [Haunted House](https://github.com/CybercentreCanada/haunted-house)

-The Haunted House processes
+Haunted House is composed of the three components called the Python Client, the Server and the Worker which both are written in Rust.
+The Python Client is the intermediary between the Assemblyline UI and the Rust Server.
+It receives the requests from the UI to either start a new search, repeat an existing search or receive status updates on an in-progress job.
+The Rust Server is responsible for tasking a multitude of Workers to match the YARA rules provided to the files.

 ## Work online, continue offline